 SLAP Day 0 Demo

-The problem: At the start of SLAP (Flipkart’s agentic commerce platform), I needed to create alignment on what we were actually building.
+The problem: At the start of SLAP (Flipkart’s agentic commerce platform), I needed alignment on what we were actually building.
 A deck felt insufficient.
-Too abstract.
 Leadership needed to feel the product, not read about it.

 What I built: A working demo of an agentic commerce interaction.
-A user conversing with an AI that could search products, compare options, and simulate a purchase flow.
-Built in a single day using Claude and a lightweight orchestration wrapper.
-No production code.
-No backend.
+User conversing with an AI that searches products, compares options, simulates a purchase flow.
+One day.
+No production code, no backend.
 Just enough to make it feel real.

 The interesting bit: This demo created more strategic clarity in 20 minutes than weeks of PRD review would have.
-Once people could interact with the product hypothesis, conversations shifted from “is this the right thing to build?” to “here’s what we need to make this actually work.”
-That’s a fundamentally different conversation.
-The first is about conviction.
-The second is about execution.
-And the speed at which we moved from one to the other wouldn’t have been possible without the ability to prototype this fast.
+Once people could interact with the hypothesis, conversations shifted from “is this the right thing to build?” to “here’s what we need to make this work.”
+Conviction to execution, in one meeting.

 I’ve since started doing this for almost every major product bet.
 Before writing the spec, build the demo.
-It takes a day.
 The alignment it creates takes weeks off the planning phase.

-What it changed: Used as the internal alignment artifact for SLAP’s initial investment decision.
-Became the north star reference point for months of development.
-As I wrote in my AI at Scale post, the gap between a prototype and production is enormous.
-But the prototype told us what to build.
+What it changed: Became the alignment artifact for SLAP’s initial investment decision.
+As I wrote in my AI at Scale post, the gap between prototype and production is enormous, but the prototype told us what to build.

 QueryGPT: Self-Serve Data Access

-The problem: I was deeply dependent on data analysts for every ad-hoc question.
+The problem: Deeply dependent on data analysts for every ad-hoc question.
 Want to know how query reformulation affects conversion?
 Write a request, wait 2-3 days, get a table.
-Want a follow-up?
+Follow-up?
 Start the cycle again.

 What I built: A natural language interface to internal data (inspired by Uber’s QueryGPT).
-Type a question in plain English, get a SQL query, get a result.
-Self-serve data access without needing to know the exact table structure.
+Plain English question → SQL query → result.
+Self-serve data access without knowing the exact table structure.

-Here is a Gemini generated mock-up of how roughly the tool looks.
-(AI generated since it required a lot of masking of actual business data)
+(Gemini-generated mock-up below, AI generated since it required a lot of masking of actual business data)

 What it changed: Self-serve data superpowers.
-Stopped being blocked by analyst queues for exploratory analysis.
-The pattern has since been adopted by other PMs on the team.
+No more analyst queues for exploratory analysis.
+Pattern since adopted by other PMs on the team.

 Commerce in Minutes: Conversational Shopping POC